Chilli Jam And Flavoured Oils

 Allow to cool then place into jars

-There are no actual quantities to the recipe as its a matter of taste, add or takeaway any of the ingredients as its all a matter of taste.
+The quantities are a rough guide to the recipe as its a matter of taste, add or takeaway any of the ingredients as its all a matter of taste.

 Its simple just have a go

 Satisfaction guaranteed, a little hard work, a hot kitchen full of delicious smells I cannot wait to make my next batch of homemade goodies and Chilli Jam

 Our good friends said they enjoyed what they had tasted so that’s sealed the deal for Christmas for the next 20 years, homemade presents.
 Have you made your own Christmas presents for family and friends ?
 Please share yours, either if you have made or received a personalized gift .